chriszarate/docker-compose-wordpress/README.md

 (`docker-compose.phpunit.yml`) to ensure isolation.
 To use it, you must first start it, then manually run your test installation script.
-These commands work for this example repo, but may not work for you if you use a different test scaffold (note that, in this environment, your code is mapped to `/app`):
+These commands work for this example repo, but may not work for you if you use a different test scaffold.

+Note that, in the PHPUnit container, your code is mapped to `/app`.

 ```sh
 docker-compose -f docker-compose.yml -f docker-compose.phpunit.yml up -d